 Another option is to make your own natural toothpaste at home with ingredients like baking soda, clay, coconut oil and essential oils.
 This lets you control what you put in your body and may also work out to be cheaper, depending on the recipe you follow.

-Whatever you decide, we hope you now understand more about what various ingredients do and which ones you’re happy using in your toothpaste.
-Keep browsing our website to find more information on many other aspects of oral health
+Whatever you decide, we hope you now understand more about what various ingredients do and which ones you're happy using in your toothpaste.
+If you'd like to swap out your dental floss for a more natural option as well, you can read all about plastic-free dental floss.

 Can you make homemade toothpaste without baking soda?